 (2) Despite paragraph (b)(ii) of the definition of “pipeline” in section 4(1) of the Petroleum Pipelines Act 1969, that definition is to be treated as including a pipeline for the conveyance of carbon dioxide to a place on Barrow Island for the purpose of disposing of the carbon dioxide in an underground reservoir or other subsurface formation.

 [12.
-Has not come into operation 2.]
+Repealed by No. 13 of 2005 s.
+48(3) 2.]

 13. Disposal of carbon dioxide underground